Women's health and hormones

 Pattern 3: Normal androgens + irregular periods + high fasting insulin

 PCOS is not the only cause of irregular periods.
-Investigate thyroid (check TSH and Free T4 again if borderline), prolactin, hypothalamic amenorrhoea (underweight, over-exercising, chronic stress), and coeliac disease.
-If cycles are irregular but all blood work is genuinely normal, retest in 3 months — hormones fluctuate.
+Check thyroid, prolactin, hypothalamic amenorrhoea, and coeliac disease.
+If all bloods are normal, retest in 3 months.

 14. Frequently asked questions